 What Is Premises Liability?

-- Slip and fall accidents caused by ice or snow, wet floors or unsecured rugs
+- Slip, trip, and fall accidents caused by loose rugs, broken or uneven stairs and floors, uncleared ice or snow, spills, water leaks, or flooding

 - Injuries caused by falling objects

 - Swimming pool injuries or unintentional drowning

 - Elevator or escalator failure

 Just because you’ve been hurt on someone else’s property, it doesn’t mean they’re automatically liable for your injuries.
 You must demonstrate that the owner knew about the unsafe or defective condition on their property but failed to remedy the situation.
 Several elements must be proven in a premises liability claim:

 - The business or property keeper owed you a duty of care